 Tip 2.
 Collect real plant data and collate it in intelligible formats

-Ensuring that the decision-makers have the facts at hand before investigating waste treatment and disposal is so obvious. a requirement.
-But, remarkably many managements baulk at spending money on the necessary sensors, and weighing technology, needed to gather this information.
+Ensuring that the decision-makers have the facts at hand before investigating waste treatment and disposal is such an obvious requirement.
+But, remarkably, many management firms balk at spending money on the necessary sensors and weighing technology needed to gather this information.

-anaerobic digestion of biomass illustrated using the title graphic.Many organisations assume that to record waste produced and discharged month by month is sufficient.
-But, such a sparsity of data is almost never sufficient when making major decisions about process requirements.
-Instead, basic monitoring equipment investments which would provide data which will be needed to optimise the process design are rejected.
+However, such a sparsity of data is rarely sufficient when making major decisions about process requirements.
+Instead, basic monitoring equipment investments which would provide data that will be needed to optimise the process design are rejected.

-And yet, the process designer will not be able to guess these flows for all days of the week, seasonally, and at other times which will be industry specific.
-Guesswork will almost never provide the right outcome.
+And yet, the process designer will not be able to guess these flows for all days of the week, seasonally, and at other times, which will be industry-specific.
+Guesswork will seldom provide the right outcome.

 Management needs to accept the need for proper data collection. when running less than optimally designed treatment plants, investments in process flow data collection cannot be neglected without financial penalties later.

-Also, for mixed flows, what the water contents are, and what drives water content?
+Also, for mixed flows, what are the water contents, and what drives water content?

-At the same time for more complex processes the decision-makers need to understand where there are intermediate flows between processes.
-And, where unwanted organic flows can be directed to a facility to provide the anaerobic digestion of biomass.
+At the same time, for more complex processes, decision-makers need to understand where there are intermediate flows between processes.
+And where unwanted organic flows can be directed to a facility to provide the anaerobic digestion of biomass.

-Most important is Identifying what percentage of incoming water ends up as effluent, the amount of biomass in it, and what happens to it at every step of the manufacturing process.
+Most important is to Identify what percentage of incoming water ends up as effluent, the amount of biomass in it, and what happens to it at every step of the manufacturing process.

 Only when this is known is it possible to start altering longstanding practices.
 But the rewards from doing this can be high, especially if there is an opportunity for anaerobic digestion of biomass.
 They may enable the business to start making significant reductions in waste tonnages, and also water-use savings.